 Assistant Professor of International Politics, Fletcher School of Law, Tufts University

-A: OK, the scale up issue the scaling up issue is as you know incredibly challenging in the context of this HCR project, there was only one organization that was dealing with it explicitly and this was Oxfam Great Britain.
+A: The scale up issue the scaling up issue is as you know incredibly challenging in the context of this HCR project, there was only one organization that was dealing with it explicitly and this was Oxfam Great Britain.
 Their project in Rwanda is stunning.
 And in and of itself is a case study that needs to be written.
 Oxfam at some previous point before we got there in 2001, they had already decided that their poverty reduction programs in Rwanda were not working.
 And to their credit, and I don't know whose decision this was if this was the country director or the regional director, they literally stopped what they were doing for about six months which is quite amazing or dramatic to do an assessment.

 Why was what they were doing not effective and what was really at the heart of the poverty issue in Rwanda and what they came to was an understanding of the power dynamics within the country such that for reasons both political and historical people do not feel confident and able to handle anything on their own.
 It's a sort of a learned passivity.
 And it's not just post-genocide and it's not even post-colonial.
 It actually is even further back in Rwandan history and culture.
 What Oxfam decided is that they needed to be working to create more confidence, skill, and I guess incentive for people to begin to learn to make decisions at the local level to not expect or look for people higher in the hierarchy authority figures to do it all for them.